SNIC Large Compute

 Calls for LARGE allocations are issued twice a year by SNIC.
-The allocation periods start July 1st and January 1st for a 12-month period.
+The allocation periods start July 1st and January 1st for a 6 or 12-month period.

 For instructions regarding eligibility and how to apply please read How to apply for LARGE allocations.

-- Fall 2019: the total number of core hours/month that are available for LARGE allocations during the Fall 2019 allocation round.
+- Spring 2020: the total number of core hours/month that are available for LARGE allocations during the Spring 2020 allocation round.

 - Minimum: Represents the upper limit on MEDIUM allocations in core hours/month.
 An application for a LARGE allocation must include a request above this limit for at least one resource.

 |Lunarc||Aurora||500 000||100 000|